The Commissioned Officers Association is an organization whose members are:

 New COA Member Application -

 Click here to access the online membership application.
-Once your application is processed, you will receive a New Member Welcome Packet via email and the COA Ribbon, which can only be worn during a COA meeting or conference (please wait at least 30 days to receive this.
+Once your application is processed, you will receive a New Member Welcome Packet via email and the COA Ribbon, which can only be worn during a COA meeting or conference (please allow 30 days for delivery).

 COA's Member Benefits Brochure details COA's mission, benefits and current membership rates.